jacobod/Facebook-Metrics-Prediction/README.md

 ### Like Prediction Model

-The Linear Regression Model was tuned for robustness, yet the best R-squared value for test was 0.15, with 0.20 on the training set.
+The linear regression Model was tuned for robustness, yet the best R-squared value for test was 0.15, with 0.20 on the training set.

-The Random Forest Model overfit, and I was unable to achieve a R-squared test value above .13.
+The Random Forest model overfit, and I was unable to achieve a R-squared test value above .13.
 Correlation metrics (Spearman, Pearson) had similar drops between training score and test score.

-The Linear Regression model modestly outperformed the Random Forest model, yet neither could be a suitably performing production model.
+The linear regression model modestly outperformed the Random Forest model, yet neither could be a suitably performing production model.
 This suggests that the information in this dataset does not contain enough useful information.

 ### Lifetime Engaged Users Model

-The Lifetime Engaged Users model included the same variables and modeling process as the Like Prediction Model, but saw the addition of the total interactions feature (likes + comments + shares).
+The Lifetime Engaged Users model included the same variables and modeling process as the Like Prediction model, but saw the addition of the total interactions feature (likes + comments + shares).
 Using a linear regression model as a benchmark, the model reached a R^2 value of .683 for the test data vs. .646 in the train data.

-The final tuned Random Forest regression Model performed higher than the benchmarked linear regression, with R^2 values of .72 on the test dataset vs. .75 for the train dataset, with high correlation metrics (test Spearmans Correlation value = .868).
+The final tuned Random Forest regression model performed higher than the benchmarked linear regression, with R^2 values of .72 on the test dataset vs. .75 for the train dataset, with high correlation metrics (test Spearmans Correlation value = .868).

 ## Conclusion